 Borussia Dortmund coach Jurgen Klopp labelled his players 'wolves' after they fought to qualify for the UEFA Champions League quarter-finals.

-Zenit St Petersburg defeated Dortmund 2-1 in Germany on Wednesday but the home side held on for a 5-4 aggregative triumph in the last 16.
+Zenit St Petersburg defeated Dortmund 2-1 in Germany on Wednesday but the home side held on for a 5-4 aggregative triumph in the round of 16.

 While Klopp was disappointed by the way his team defended their nervousness in the first half, the 46-year-old was thrilled to have reached the Champions League's last eight for the second year in a row.